• Skip to primary navigation

 Instructions

-1. Preheat oven to 400ºF.
-Scrub beets and wrap them in foil.
-Set them on a roasting pan and bake them for 1 hour.
-When cool enough to handle, (15 min or so) rub off the skins using a paper towel, or use a vegetable peeler.
-Cut them into ½-inch dice.
+Preheat oven to 400°F. Scrub the beets and wrap them in foil.
+Place on a roasting pan and bake for 1 hour.
+Let them cool for about 15 minutes.

-2. While beets are baking put potatoes in a large pot and cover with cold water by a few inches.
-Add a teaspoon of salt.
-Bring to a boil over high heat.
-Lower to a gentle simmer.
-Simmer for 20 minutes and check for doneness.
-Potatoes are done when tender all the way through.
+While the beets bake, place potatoes in a large pot and cover with cold water by a few inches.
+Add a teaspoon of salt and bring to a boil.
+Reduce heat and simmer for about 20 minutes, or until tender all the way through.
 Test with a fork or skewer.
-Drain and cool.
-Cut into ½-inch dice.
+Drain and let cool, then cut into ½-inch dice.

-3. In a small bowl combine the dressing ingredients: mayonnaise, yogurt, mustard, horseradish, 1 teaspoon of salt, and pepper.
+In a small bowl, whisk together the mayonnaise, yogurt, mustard, horseradish, 1 teaspoon of the salt, and the black pepper.

-4. In a large bowl toss all the chopped ingredients with the dressing.
-Chill for at least an hour.
+In a large bowl toss the beets, potatoes, pickles, apples and onion with the dressing.
+Chill for at least one hour before serving.

 • Prep Time: 30 minutes